 Once you have a running cluster with

-kubectl installed, you can install KUDO like so:
+kubectl installed along with the KUDO CLI plugin, you can install KUDO like so:

-Follow the instructions in the Apache Kafka example to deploy a Kafka cluster along with its dependency Zookeeper.
+To get started, follow the instructions in the Apache Kafka example to deploy a Kafka cluster along with its dependency ZooKeeper.

 To see the powers of KUDO unleashed in full, you should try creating your own operator.

 If you plan on developing and testing KUDO locally via Minikube, you'll need to launch your cluster with a reasonable amount of memory allocated.
 By default, Minikube runs with 2GB - we recommend at least 10GB, especially if you're working with applications such as Kafka.
 You can start Minikube with some suitable resource adjustments as follows: